-On 11 August 2015, the onshore RMB, China's currency, depreciated by 1.9% against the USD, the largest one-day drop since the adoption of the managed float of the currency in 2005.
-China's yuan has been on an upward track for a decade, during which the country had been growing rapidly, and the market has been expecting the RMB to appreciate.
+On 11 August 2015, the onshore RMB, China's currency, depreciated by 1.9 percent against the USD, the largest one-day drop since the adoption of the managed float of the currency in 2005.
+China's yuan had been on an upward track for a decade, during which the country had been growing rapidly, and the market had been expecting the RMB to appreciate.
 So, what happened on that day?

-Before 11 August 2015, the central bank, People's Bank of China (PBC), set a midpoint for the value of the yuan against the U.S. dollar (called "central parity rate") at 9:15 a.m. on each trading day.
-In daily trading, the yuan was allowed to move 2% above or below the central parity rate.
+Before 11 August 2015, the central bank, the People's Bank of China (PBC), set a midpoint for the value of the yuan against the US dollar (USD) (called the "central parity rate") at 9:15 a.m. on each trading day.
+In daily trading, the yuan was allowed to move 2 percent above or below the central parity rate.
 Under this mechanism, the central parity rate might not follow the trend of movement of the exchange rate the day before: The PBC sometimes set the central parity rate so that the yuan was stronger against the dollar a day after the market had indicated it should be weaker.
-In other words, the central bank intervened into the foreign exchange market to reverse the market trend from time to time under this mechanism.
-As the government intervened into the foreign exchange market, the RMB did not depreciate much against the USD even though capital began to move out of China starting from around October 2014, apparently due to the weakening growth momentum of the economy.
+In other words, the central bank intervened in the foreign exchange market to reverse the market trend from time to time under this mechanism.
+As the government intervened in the foreign exchange market, the RMB did not depreciate much against the USD even though capital began to move out of China starting from around October 2014, apparently due to the weakening growth momentum of the economy.
 The RMB would have depreciated more had the government not intervened to support its value.

 On 11 August 2015, China implemented a new mechanism for setting the central parity rate.
 The central parity rate would now be largely based on how the yuan closed in the previous trading session.
-In other words, the central parity rate would follow the market trend the day before, which means that it became more market-driven.1 As a result of the reform on 11 August 2015, the yuan's central parity value was weakened by 1.9% on that day from the previous day, leaving it at 6.2298 to the U.S. dollar, compared with 6.1162 on the day before.
-As a result, the CNH/USD (the offshore RMB exchange rate against the USD) and CNY/USD (the onshore RMB exchange rate against the USD) exchange rates fell by 2.83% and 1.86% respectively on 11 August 2015, and they further depreciated by 2.08% and 0.96% respectively in the following trading day.
-(Refer to Figure 1-1) The market expected further, and possibly large, depreciation of the RMB.
+In other words, the central parity rate would follow the market trend the day before, which means that it became more market-driven.
+As a result of the reform on 11 August 2015, the yuan's central parity value was weakened by 1.9 percent on that day from the previous day, leaving it at 6.2298 to the USD, compared with 6.1162 the day before.
+As a consequence, the CNH/USD (the offshore RMB) exchange rate against the USDI and CNY/USD (the onshore RMB exchange rate against the USD) exchange rates fell by 2.83 percent and 1.86 percent respectively on 11 August 2015, and they further depreciated by 2.08 percent and 0.96 percent respectively in the following trading day (see Figure 1.1).
+The market expected further, and possibly large, depreciation of the RMB.
 Before 11 August 2015, the market was still expecting the currency to appreciate relative to the USD in the short and medium term.
 It now was quite confident that it would depreciate in the short and medium term.
 This definitive reversal of the expected future exchange rate of the RMB was quite remarkable.
-As http://www.pbc.gov.cn/goutongjiaoliu/113456/113469/2927054/index.html) According to the website of the PBC, "为增强人民币兑美元汇率中间价的市场化程度和基准性,中国人民 银行决定完善人民币兑美元汇率中间价报价。自 2015 年 8 月 11 日起,做市商在每日银行间外汇市场开 盘前,参考上日银行间外汇市场收盘汇率,综合考虑外汇供求情况以及国际主要货币汇率变化向中国外 汇交易中心提供中间价报价。"
+As a result, it triggered capital outflows.
+To stem these outflows, the government soon reimposed certain measures of